 The above is intended as a guideline.
 Managers may exercise flexibility as they see fit.

-All employees, who are pregnant and who have been employed by the university for at least 13 weeks prior to the estimated date of birth will be entitled to a pregnancy leave for a maximum of 17 weeks.
-Pregnancy leave can start any time during the 17 weeks before the baby is due, however, you can only start collecting maternity benefits either up to eight weeks before she is expected to give birth or at the week she gives birth.
+All employees, who are pregnant and who have been employed by the university for at least 13 weeks prior to the estimated date of birth will be entitled to a pregnancy leave for a maximum of 17 weeks, however, maternity benefits can only be collected either up to 12 weeks before they are expected to give birth or at the week they give birth.
+Pregnancy leave can start any time during the 17 weeks before the baby is due.
 Pregnancy leave must be taken as one continuous period.

-All employees, who have been employed by the university for at least 13 weeks prior to the birth of a child or before a child comes into the parent’s custody for the first time, will be entitled to a parental/adoption leave of up to 35 weeks.
+All employees, who have been employed by the university for at least 13 weeks prior to the birth of a child or before a child comes into the parent’s custody for the first time, will be entitled to a parental/adoption leave of up to 35 weeks or an extended parental benefits maximum of sixty-one (61) weeks.

 A birth mother who takes pregnancy leave must begin her parental leave as soon as her pregnancy leave ends.
 Birth mothers who take pregnancy leave are entitled to take up to 35 weeks of parental leave.
 All other new parents are entitled to take up to 37 weeks of parental/adoption leave.
-The leave must begin no later than 52 weeks after the birth of the child or the date the child first came into the employee’s custody, care and control.
+The leave must begin no later than 52 weeks after the birth of the child or the date the child first came into the employee’s custody, care and control for a standard parental/adoption leave no later than 78 weeks after the week the child was born or placed for the purpose for adoption.

 Employees may decide to take a shorter leave if they wish.
 However, once an employee has started parental leave, he or she must take it all at one time.